 For a look at just how much these certificates might be worth, here are a couple hotels where you could redeem them, and how much you’d be paying in cash if you booked at regular rates.
 The rates noted below were accurate at time of publication.

 If you’re staying close to home, there are plenty of high-end Ritz-Carlton and St. Regis properties where these could come in handy.
 For example, the Ritz-Carlton Half Moon Bay, which sits cliff-top on the California coast south of San Francisco, has rooms for 50,000 points each on many nights (both weekday and weekend) next January through May, while paid rates are regularly over $800 per night.

-For those who like haunted hotels, the Liberty, a Luxury Collection Hotel, Boston, which is a gorgeously renovated former prison, has rooms for 50,000 points this spring, while you’d be paying over $500 on some nights.
-Now that travel to Hawaii is resuming, you might also be able to find rooms at Waikiki’s famed “Pink Palace of the Pacific,” the Royal Hawaiian, a Luxury Collection Resort, for 50,000 points per night next spring instead of the usual $350 to $500 per night.
+For those who like haunted hotels, the Liberty, a Luxury Collection Hotel, Boston, which is a gorgeously renovated former prison, has rooms for 50,000 points this fall and winter, while you’d be paying over $500 on some nights.
+Now that travel to Hawaii has resumed, you might also be able to find rooms at Waikiki’s famed “Pink Palace of the Pacific,” the Royal Hawaiian, a Luxury Collection Resort, for 50,000 points per night in the fall instead of the usual $350 to $500 per night.

-Those feeling adventurous enough to travel abroad could put their free nights to use at the tony Bodrum Edition on Turkey’s Riviera next summer (room rates start at $475 otherwise), or even experience an island paradise at the Westin Maldives Miriandhoo Resort, where rates normally start at about $470 as well.
+Those feeling adventurous enough to travel abroad could put their free nights to use at the tony Bodrum Edition on Turkey’s Riviera next spring (room rates start at $475 otherwise), or even experience an island paradise at the Westin Maldives Miriandhoo Resort, where rates normally start at about $470 as well.

 In short, there are some phenomenal redemption opportunities, but even if you use these certificates to stay at relatively modest hotels here in the United States, you can still expect to reap hundreds of dollars in value from each one.

 However, if you are ready to hit the road again and have a good idea of where these certificates might help with your plans, then this offer does represent an excellent value.
 Especially considering how much more you can potentially get for it versus the usual welcome bonuses fielded by the Marriott Bonvoy Boundless.